hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Sep 14
+* Restored auto dragon settings that were temporarily disabled behind the hood
+* Fixed a long standing bug with auto-Rigidel that could stop the entire mod from working and sugar lump harvesting to fail

 2022 Sep 10
 * Auto-Halloween will no longer swap out of Valentines early, as all cookies for it can be gotten really quickly.
 * Removed Autobuy's double duty as an on/off switch for other options